 In fact, this internal speaker system is so good you almost can’t believe it with all the bass frequency range and clarity that projects through the internal speakers of this model.

-What is interesting to me is that over the years as a piano teacher and pro musician I have had so many people say me “I just want a great digital piano that is small, lightweight, and also relatively low priced under approx $500 to $1000 that mainly focuses on the piano playing experience and can actually play and sound like a real piano.
+What is interesting to me is that over the years as a piano teacher and pro musician I have had so many people say me “I just want a great digital piano that is small, lightweight, and also relatively low priced under approx $500 to $1000 that mainly focuses on the piano playing experience and can actually play like and sound like a real piano.

 In other words what a lot of people are looking for is an instrument that can just do an outstanding job at being a piano without a lot of extra features that they don’t want to pay for because they would likely not use them much or at all.
 The fact is that it costs money for these piano manufacturers to make a new piano.
 The cost of design, construction, and technology can bring the price up on these digital pianos to a point where some people cannot afford them or don’t want to pay for “all the extras.”

-So what Korg decided to do is to take its pro piano sounds from its top of the line stage digital piano called the “Grandstage” and put a version of those top-of-the-line piano tones into the new model and to make that technology the focal point of the B2 so that people would have a vastly upgraded piano playing experience than they would have on any other digital piano under $500 and in our opinion they succeeded in a way that we did not think was possible at this price.
+So what Korg decided to do is to take its pro piano sounds from its top of the line stage digital piano called the “Grandstage” and put a version of those top-of-the-line piano tones into the new model and to make that technology the focal point of the B2 so that people would have a vastly upgraded piano playing experience than they would have on any other digital piano under $650 and in our opinion they succeeded.